This is where the story starts.

 This is not a sponsorship.
 It's a founding stake in a moment that will not come again.

-The physical infrastructure AI requires is being built right now.
-The public narrative about the workforce needed to build it has not caught up.
-An entire generation of students, families, and communities is still being handed a version of skilled work these industries have already outgrown — at the exact moment the country cannot afford that story any longer.
+The physical infrastructure AI requires is being built right now — and the public narrative about the workforce that builds it hasn't caught up.
+An entire generation is still being handed a version of skilled work these industries have already outgrown, at the moment the country can least afford that story.

 The CTE Science Alliance is the first multi-industry coalition built specifically to change that.
 We are assembling a small Founding Circle — the trade associations, major employers, and workforce investors who see that the story is bigger than any one sector can tell, and who are ready to tell it together.